 Search Engine Optimization (SEO) is the process of improving your website to increase its visibility on the search engine results pages (SERPs) for specific keywords and is often a vital channel in digital marketing.

-Before we dive deep into it, it is important that we first understand how does search engine works.
+Before we dive deep into it, it is important that we first understand how does the search engine work.

 In a nutshell, you are searching through Google's index of websites and not the entire Internet when you google.
 This is an important concept to understand when it comes to optimizing the accessibility of your website, which will be covered more later on in the article.

 How Does Search Engine Works?

 As Google is the most dominant search engine in Singapore, most of this guide will focus on the Google search engine.